microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/reportroot-getm365appusercounts.md

 ## Optional query parameters

 This method supports the `$format` [OData query parameter](/graph/query-parameters) to customize the response.
 The default output type is text/csv.
-However, if you want to specify the output type, you can use the OData `$format` query parameter set to text/csv or application/json.
+However, if you want to specify the output type, you can use the OData `$format` query parameter to set the default output to text/csv or application/json.

 ## Request headers